Sport Republic

-Sport Republic is a British sports investment firm founded by Rasmus Ankersen and Henrik Kraft and financed by lead investor Dragan Šolak.
-The firm currently holds an 80% stake in the club Southampton.
+Sport Republic is a British sports investment firm with ownership of multiple football clubs, founded by Rasmus Ankersen and Henrik Kraft and financed by Serbian businessman Dragan Šolak.
+As of September 2026, the firm holds controlling stakes in 's Southampton, 's Göztepe, and 's Valenciennes.

-On 19 August 2022, Sport Republic acquired a 70% stake in Turkish club Göztepe, becoming the first foreign investor to buy a club in the Turkish football industry.
-In July 2023, the firm became controlling shareholders of French club Valenciennes.
+Sport Republic's 2022 acquisition of Turkish second tier club Göztepe made it the first foreign investor to buy a club in the Turkish football industry.

 Background

 Sport Republic was set up by Rasmus Ankersen, who was previously director of football at Brentford, and Henrik Kraft, formerly a partner at private equity firm KKR.
 Dragan Šolak was told about the plans to obtain stakes in football clubs, with Šolak agreeing and becoming a lead investor.

-United Group, the European media company founded by Šolak, had previously held the rights to screen Premier League matches in the Southeast Europe but lost out on the latest rights to screen Premier League matches to Telekom Srbija. Šolak has insisted that his decision to become a lead investor, and buy Southampton, was unconnected to losing the Premier League rights.
+United Group, the Serbian media company founded by Šolak, had held the rights to screen Premier League matches in markets in Southeast Europe through their subsidiary Sport Klub, lost out on the rights to screen Premier League matches to Arena Sport, a similar network run by their rival company, the state-backed Telekom Srbija, in 2021. Šolak has later insisted that his decision to buy Southampton in 2022 was not related to losing the Premier League broadcasting rights.

 On 1 February 2025, Kraft left his position as a director of Sport Republic UK Ltd, having stepped down as chairman of Southampton and Valenciennes earlier in the year.
 As of February 2025, Kraft is still listed as an active director of Sport Republic Holding Ltd.